 From personal experience, I can certainly say the afternoon slump is real.
 One minute I'm happily typing away at my desk, and the next I catch myself staring off into a void, yearning for a pillow, a blanket, and the sweet serenity of a nap.
 Sometimes the fatigue sets in so quickly that my body feels like it's hit an actual brick wall.
 With my feet dragging, my eyelids drooping, and a yawn on my lips, I head to the coffeepot for a quick cup of caffeinated revival.

-So it could be as easy as cutting out carbs (don't shoot the messenger), but if you still experience physical and mental fatigue, ask your doctor about testing for food sensitivities, which can cause inflammation inside the body.
-Like James said, wheat is the most common one, though it could be any type of food.
+So it could be as easy as cutting out carbs (don't shoot the messenger), but if you still experience physical and mental fatigue, ask your doctor about testing for food sensitivities, which both experts say may cause inflammation inside the body.
+As James said, wheat is the most common one, though it could be any type of food.

-The supplement in question is chromium, which can be taken each day "to stabilize blood sugar levels."
-James recommends taking 300 mg with both lunch and dinner to control minor swings in blood sugar and, thus, energy.
+Chromium can be taken each day "to stabilize blood sugar levels," says James.
+She recommends taking 300 mg with both lunch and dinner to control minor swings in blood sugar and, thus, energy.
 Everyone's a little different, though, so what works for one person might not work for another.
 Your personal doctor or nutritionist will be able to help you decide what's best before making any big changes to your diet.

 Incorporate Moderate Exercise

 "Moderate exercise, sufficient sleep, and hydration are also important for to fight against fatigue," says Moskovitz.
 If your schedule allows, build bursts of exercise in throughout the day to perk you up; i.e. instead of a post-lunch nap, try a post-lunch walk or twenty-minute yoga session.